marloabend/nodered-zigbee/README.md

 ## Prequisites

+In some cases you need to add the current user to the `dialout` group

+`sudo usermod -aG dialout $USER`

 ### Configuring Raspbian for RaspBee

-Raspbian defaults Bluetooth to ``/dev/ttyAMA0`` and configures a login shell over serial (tty).
-You must disable the tty login shell and enable the serial port hardware, and swap Bluetooth to ``/dev/S0``, to allow RaspBee to work properly under Docker.
+Raspbian defaults Bluetooth to `/dev/ttyAMA0` and configures a login shell over serial (tty).
+You must disable the tty login shell and enable the serial port hardware, and swap Bluetooth to `/dev/S0`, to allow RaspBee to work properly under Docker.

 #### To disable the login shell over serial and enable the serial port hardware:

-``sudo raspi-config``
+`sudo raspi-config`

 Interfacing Options > Serial